cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 All HA instances default to 3 shards and 2 replicas per index which is the recommended configuration.

-### Managing backups
+## Managing backups

 Note: The Elasticsearch service does not currently have the ability to back up and restore your data.
 Data loss is possible in the event of a catastrophic failure at the infrastructure layer or user error (e.g., accidentally deleting your data).

 The Elasticsearch service includes the [AWS Cloud Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/cloud-aws.html), which supports snapshot and restore with AWS S3.
 For detailed instructions, see the [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/modules-snapshots.html) [Cloud AWS Repository](https://www.elastic.co/guide/en/elasticsearch/plugins/2.2/cloud-aws-repository.html) documentation.

-You can also use this simple example.
+You can also use this example.
 The example assumes you already have an Elasticsearch service called `my-elasticsearch` and an app called `my-app`, and that you have [curl](https://curl.haxx.se/), [jq](https://stedolan.github.io/jq/), and the [AWS command line interface](https://aws.amazon.com/cli/) available.

-### Rotating credentials

-You can rotate credentials by creating a new instance and [deleting the existing instance](https://cli.cloudfoundry.org/en-US/cf/delete-service.html).
-If this is not an option, email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to request rotating the credentials manually.

 * Create an instance of the [S3 service]({{< relref "docs/services/s3.md" >}}):